akshatmalik-bruh/CPextension/README.md

-Here’s a **clean, professional, recruiter-level README.md** for your CP (Competitive Programming) Chrome Extension 👇

----

 # 🚀 CP Analyzer – AI-Powered Codeforces Assistant

 A Chrome Extension that analyzes competitive programming problems and user solutions using **GenAI**, providing insights like **time complexity, space complexity, correctness, and optimal solutions**.